ingararntzen/timingdocs/docs/source/cuecollection.rst

 ..  note::

-    The cue key is **immutable** by definition, so modification to the key of a cue must always be modelled as a *membership-modification* (i.e. delete cue with old key, insert cue with new key).
+    The cue key is **immutable** by definition, so modification to the key of a cue must always be modelled as a *membership-modification*, i.e. delete cue (old key), insert cue (new key).

 Change and Remove Events
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 Cue collection defines events **change** and **remove**.
-These events are concerned with a single cue, so if modification of the cue collection affects 4 cues, there will be 4 events.
+These events report modifications for individual cues.

 change
     - *inserted* cues (*membership-modification*)